Prisma Access Licensing

 The licenses you need for Prisma Access depend on whether you want to use the service to secure your remote networks, your mobile users, or both:

-- Prisma Access for Networks (formerly GlobalProtect Cloud Service for Remote Networks)—To license Prisma Access for networks you purchase a bandwidth pool, which you can divide among each remote network location that you onboard in increments of 2 Mbps, 5 Mbps, 10 Mbps, 20 Mbps, 25 Mbps, 50 Mbps, 100 Mbps, 150 Mbps, 300 Mbps, 500 Mbps, or 1000 Mbps.To enable traffic peaks, the service allows you to go 10% over the allocated bandwidth for each site; traffic overages above this peak limit is dropped.
+- Prisma Access for Networks (formerly GlobalProtect Cloud Service for Remote Networks)—To license Prisma Access for networks you purchase a bandwidth pool, which you can divide among each remote network location that you onboard in increments of 2 Mbps, 5 Mbps, 10 Mbps, 20 Mbps, 25 Mbps, 50 Mbps, 100 Mbps, 150 Mbps, 300 Mbps, 500 Mbps, or 1000 Mbps.The 1000 Mbps bandwidth option is in preview mode.
+The throughput during preview is delivered on a best-effort basis and the actual performance will vary depending upon the traffic mix.
+The 500 Mbps option supports SSL decryption, but Palo Alto Networks does not guarantee 500 Mbps of throughput if it is enabled.To enable traffic peaks, the service allows you to go 10% over the allocated bandwidth for each site; traffic overages above this peak limit is dropped.
 See How to Calculate Remote Network Bandwidth for more details about the correct bandwidth to specify for your remote network.A remote network’s bandwidth speed is enforced equally in both directions.
 If you assign a remote network with 50Mbps bandwidth, then 55 Mbps (50 Mbps plus 10% overage allocation) is enforced for both ingress and egress traffic.
 If you have an asymmetric internet connection (which is a common deployment), you should specify the higher of the two values to fully utilize the circuit.

 - Prisma Access for Users (formerly GlobalProtect Cloud Service for Mobile Users)—You license Prisma Access for mobile users based on number of users, with tiers from 200 users to more than 50,000 users.
 Prisma Access for mobile users requires the GlobalProtect app on each supported endpoint.
 Though there is no strict policing of the mobile user count, the service does track the number of unique users over the last 90 days to ensure that you have purchased the proper license tier for your user base, and stricter policing of user count may be enforced if continued overages occur.